RetroDECK/ES-DE/THEMES-DEV.md

     - Minimum value is `0` and maximum value is `20`
     - Default is `7`
     - This property can only be used when `containerType` is `vertical`
+* `containerScrollGap` - type: FLOAT
+    - As horizontally scrolling text is looped, a second copy is rendered after the first one.
+This property defines a relative gap value to control the distance between these two text instances.
+    - Minimum value is `0.1` and maximum value is `5`
+    - Default is `1.5`
+    - This property can only be used when `containerType` is `horizontal`
 * `fontPath` - type: PATH
     - Path to a TrueType font (.ttf).
 * `fontSize` - type: FLOAT